hubotio/hubot/docs/README.md

     % git add .
     % git commit -m "Initial commit"

 You have have your own runnable instance of hubot!
-There's a `bin/hubot` command for convience, to handle installing npm dependencies, loading scripts, and then launching your hubot.
+There's a `bin/hubot` command for convenience, to handle installing npm dependencies, loading scripts, and then launching your hubot.

     % bin/hubot
     Hubot>